 Bio

-Dr. Samantha Ege is an author, pianist, and music historian.
+Dr. Samantha Ege FRCM is an author, pianist, and music historian.
 She is best known for her award-winning work on the African American composer Florence Price and critically acclaimed recordings of underrepresented composers.

 Dr. Ege holds a PhD in Musicology (York) and a BA (hons) in Music (Bristol).
 She spent her second undergraduate year at McGill as an exchange student.